 Separate Dogs before Leaving the House

-This is one of the hardest things for new multi-pit owners to accept: Our dogs can be the best of friends BUT they may still find something, someday, that will cause an argument.
+This is one of the hardest things for new multi-dog owners to accept: Dogs can be the best of friends BUT they may still find something, someday, that will cause an argument.
 When you're home, a small spat can often be stopped fast with a loud shout.
 But if you're not home, this same argument can escalate, drag on and cause injury.
 Avoid this terrible possibility by getting your dogs used to being separated during 'down time' in a crate or on a tie-down, first while you're home and then while you're away.
 You can rotate dogs so one is out while the other is contained.
 Or, let one dog sleep in your closed bedroom for the day while the other gets the sofa.
 Dogs are creatures of habit, so once you let them get used to this routine they’ll accept it as perfectly normal.
 Remember to exercise the dogs before you confine them so they can rest and enjoy a chew toy while you're away.
 By following this standard protocol employed by owners of many dog breeds including and especially the terrier breeds, you can leave the house knowing that you’ve done everything possible to ensure the well being of your pets.

 Right: Happy George is confined during times when he can't be supervised with the other dogs.
 This system keeps him out of mischief and helps enforce good house manners.